Bachelor's Degree in Life Sciences

 - Organizational: Engaged and collaborative teaching and administrative teams

 - Innovative educational resources.
-Learning Lab, an educational 3D printing space
+Learning Lab, a 3D printing educational space

 POSSIBLE FURTHER STUDIES: STUDENTS MAY ENROLL IN MASTER'S PROGRAMS IN HEALTH ENGINEERING, AS WELL AS IN ANY OTHER MASTER'S PROGRAMS IN THE FIELD OF BIOLOGY